Da5u/MPItesting/README.md

 			installation guide https://software.intel.com/content/www/us/en/develop/articles/intel-mpi-benchmarks.html
 			How to use Intel MPI Benchmarks https://software.intel.com/content/www/us/en/develop/documentation/imb-user-guide/top.html
-	3. You may use VirtualBox 6.1 and ubuntu-18.04.5-live-server-amd64.iso fie from https://releases.ubuntu.com/18.04/ for getting of VM Ubuntu server 20.04 and connect through SSH using "Remote - SSH" extentions for Visual Studio Code (version 1.51.1 in my case)
+	3. You may use VirtualBox 6.1 and ubuntu-18.04.5-live-server-amd64.iso fie from https://releases.ubuntu.com/18.04/ for getting of VM Ubuntu server 20.04 and connect through SSH using "Remote - SSH" extensions for Visual Studio Code (version 1.51.1 in my case)
-	4. You need to install all dependencies and updates/upgrades, such as in my case for Ubuntu 18.04 version (you can run in under ROOT, in this case just don't tipe "sudo"):
+	4. You need to install all dependencies and updates/upgrades, such as in my case for Ubuntu 18.04 version (you can run in under ROOT, in this case just don't type "sudo"):
 		- getting updates, you need to run "sudo apt update -y"
 		- getting upgrades, you need to run "sudo apt upgrade -y"
 		- wget, you need to run "sudo apt-get install -y wget"
-		- gcc, you need to run "sudo apt-get install -y gcc" g++, you need to run "sudo apt-get install -y g++" you may not install g++, if you don't need to build any C++ programms, you can disable c++ support using --disable-cxx, can include fortran excluding --disable-fortran look at comment "here you can change compilers, gcc is required (https://www.mpich.org/static/downloads/1.4/mpich2-1.4-README.txt)" in MPIBuild.sh script
+		- gcc, you need to run "sudo apt-get install -y gcc" g++, you need to run "sudo apt-get install -y g++" you may not install g++, if you don't need to build any C++ programs, you can disable c++ support using --disable-cxx, can include Fortran excluding --disable-fortran look at comment "here you can change compilers, gcc is required (https://www.mpich.org/static/downloads/1.4/mpich2-1.4-README.txt)" in MPIBuild.sh script
 		- make, you need to run  "sudo apt-get install -y make"